niekjuh/touch-scroll/README.md

 Touch-scroll is a jQuery plugin that provides a way to have inline scrollable content.
 It mimics the behaviour of scrolling on iOS devices (iPhone, iPod touch and iPad) to solve the problem that `position: fixed;` does not work in mobile Safari.

 - This plugin will only work for vertical-scrolling content.
-It has been designed this way to be lightweight and efficient for this purpose only.
+It has been designed with only this in mind to keep the library lightweight and efficient.
 - The code is based on [iScroll](https://github.com/cubiq/iscroll), but is a simpler (and more accurate) plugin for jQuery.

 ## Example